-Disruptions caused by the pandemic have resulted in significant student learning losses and exacerbated longstanding inequities in our education system.
-Teachers and educational leaders need to support learning recovery.
-Researchers are suggesting schools focus on learning acceleration instead of academic remediation.
-Learning acceleration does not mean teaching faster, it means using a range of instructional strategies that can help all students access and learn the most important grade-level content, knowledge and skills as quickly as possible.
+The disruptions caused by the pandemic have resulted in significant losses in student learning and exacerbated longstanding inequities in our education system.
+Educational leaders need to support learning recovery and researchers are suggesting educators focus on learning acceleration instead of academic remediation.
+Learning acceleration does not mean teaching faster, it means using a range of instructional strategies that can help all students access and learn the most important grade-level content, knowledge, and skills as quickly as possible.
 To accomplish this, students need a relevant and engaging learning environment that puts them at the center and ignites their passion and commitment to learn.
 Districts and educational leaders can support this work through the use of data, ongoing staff training and support, and continuing to monitor the overall health and welcomeness of the school environment.

-One national study from TNTP estimates that Black and Latinx students lost about 10 months of learning, compared to six months of learning lost by White students.
-The same study estimates that students from low-income backgrounds will lose an entire year of learning they would have otherwise gained if school had remained open.
+One national study estimates that Black and Latinx students lost about 10 months of learning, compared to six months of learning lost by White students.
+The same study estimates that students with lower incomes will lose an entire year of learning they would have otherwise gained if school had remained open.

-- Provide students with access to technology and the internet to ensure a seamless connection between work done at school and at home.
+- Provide students with access to technology and the Internet to ensure a seamless connection between work they do at school and work they do at home.

 - Design learning environments that focus on the intersection between student learning, behavior, and social emotional needs.